Ayatpunch/dotzee/react_state_library.md

 ## Conclusion

 The proposed React state library will deliver **Pinia-like developer experience** in a React setting.
-By using a **Proxy-based reactive core**, a **defineZestStore composition API**, and **Redux DevTools integration**, we address modern needs: performance, type safety, and debuggability.
+By using a **Proxy-based reactive core**, a **defineDotzeeStore composition API**, and **Redux DevTools integration**, we address modern needs: performance, type safety, and debuggability.
 We draw on best practices from Vue3/Pinia (reactivity and modular stores) and from React state libraries (Valtio, Jotai).
 The result will be a scalable, type-safe state management solution that feels familiar to Vue developers, but is idiomatic for React.

 Overall, this design ensures **complete coverage** of requirements: from **reactivity implementation** and **store lifecycles** (including SSR), to **actions/getters patterns**, **TypeScript ergonomics**, and **rich DevTools support**.
 As Redux's own docs emphasize, a debuggable architecture "lets you log changes, use 'time-travel debugging', and even send complete error reports".
 We plan to match or exceed that level of introspection in a lightweight, Pinia-style library for React.